 The above comes from Section 275(c) of the Immigration and Nationality Act (I.N.A.), or 8 U.S.C.
 Section 1325.

-Discovery of the immigrant's involvement in a marriage fraud might happen at any of various phases of the immigration process.
+Discovery of an immigrant's involvement in a marriage fraud might happen at any of various phases of the immigration process.
 For example, U.S. immigration authorities will demand proof of the validity of the marriage (and ask personal questions of the immigrant and spouse) as part of the initial application for the green card.
 They will, in many cases, ask again two years later.
 That's what happens when immigrants whose marriages were still recent when they applied for U.S. residence (less than two years old at that time) must apply to convert from conditional to permanent residence.

 The bottom line: There is almost no point at which an immigrant committing marriage fraud is completely safe from discovery and subsequent deportation.